darnado/caledros-basic-blocks/README.txt

 * Implemented CSS stylesheet preloader for improved performance (can be disabled)
 * Compatible with all themes that support the Gutenberg editor

+= 1.0.1 =

+**Slider Block:**

+* Modified edit-block file.
+* Fixed bug where the template part was not displaying.
+* Replaced fetch() with apiFetch() for improved compatibility.
+* Added fallback error handling when a template part fails to load.

+**Documentation:**

+* Updated readme.txt file.
+* Fixed markdown formatting issues in readme.txt.
+* Added "Installation" and "Screenshots" sections for better clarity.

+**Blocks Configuration:**

+* Capitalized the first letter of each word in block titles (block.json files updated).
+* Updated block descriptions for improved clarity (block.json files updated).
+* Set icon property to "block-default" in block.json for all 18 blocks.
+Provides a fallback icon for non-JavaScript environments.

 == Upgrade Notice ==

 = Version 1.0.0 =

 Welcome to the first release of Caledros Basic Blocks!
 This version introduces 18 new performance-optimized Gutenberg blocks.
 The plugin includes an optional CSS preloader.

+= Version 1.0.1 =

+This update includes important bug fixes for the Slider block, improved compatibility using apiFetch(), and enhanced fallback handling.

+== Installation ==

+You have two easy ways to install the Caledros Basic Blocks plugin:

+**Option 1: From Your WordPress Dashboard**

+**1\.** Go to your WordPress admin area.

+**2\.** Navigate to Plugins &#8594; Add Plugin.

+**3\.** In the Search Plugins box, type "Caledros Basic Blocks".

+**4\.** Click Install Now, then Activate.

+**Option 2: Manual Installation**

+**1\.** Download the plugin ZIP file from WordPress.org.

+**2\.** In your WordPress admin area, go to Plugins &#8594; Add Plugin &#8594; Upload Plugin.

+**3\.** Choose the ZIP file you downloaded and click Install Now.

+**4\.** Activate the plugin after installation.

+**Need help or want to see what each block can do?**

+Visit our [YouTube](https://www.youtube.com/@CaledrosForge) channel for step-by-step tutorials and tips on using Caledros Basic Blocks.